 This may seem confusing at first, but a wellness meeting with a university official is required in order for medical amnesty to apply to a situation.
 The wellness meeting with a university official is not meant to be punitive, but rather a chance for the student to share their story and for the university official to assess how the situation might be impacting them academically, professionally and personally.
 This wellness meeting is not considered disciplinary and would not be reported on an Office of Student Conduct record.

 Wellness meetings are tailored to the individual and the situation so they will look different for everyone.
 Wellness meetings are not meant to be punitive, but rather a chance for the student and the professional to process the events surrounding the alcohol or other drug-related incident.
 It is an opportunity to learn future harm reduction approaches in a supportive environment.

 Any information EST collects and writes down on their trip sheets is confidential and covered by HIPAA.
 As such, this information remains within the medical community at Washington University.
-The university’s alcohol and other drug coordinator, who conducts regular wellness follow-up meetings, is part of the medical community.
+The Habif staff member who conducts regular wellness follow-up meetings is part of the medical community.
 The amnesty protocol does not affect EST’s obligation to maintain patient confidentiality and abide by HIPAA.